pyenv/pyenv/README.md

 Like `git`, the `rbenv` command delegates to subcommands based on its first argument.
 The most common subcommands are:

-### <a name="section_3.1"></a> 3.1 default
+### <a name="section_3.1"></a> 3.1 global

-Sets the default version of Ruby to be used in all shells by writing the version name to the `~/.rbenv/default` file.
+Sets the global version of Ruby to be used in all shells by writing the version name to the `~/.rbenv/global` file.
 This version can be overridden by a per-project `.rbenv-version` file, or by setting the `RBENV_VERSION` environment variable.

-    $ rbenv default 1.9.2-p290
+    $ rbenv global 1.9.2-p290

 The special version name `system` tells rbenv to use the system Ruby (detected by searching your `$PATH`).

-When run without a version number, `rbenv default` reports the currently configured default version.
+When run without a version number, `rbenv global` reports the currently configured global version.

 ### <a name="section_3.2"></a> 3.2 local

 Sets a local per-project Ruby version by writing the version name to an `.rbenv-version` file in the current directory.
-This version overrides the default, and can be overridden itself by setting the `RBENV_VERSION` environment variable.
+This version overrides the global, and can be overridden itself by setting the `RBENV_VERSION` environment variable.

     $ rbenv local rbx-1.2.4